Cold Udon Salad

 Stir or shake well until smooth and combined.

-4. Assemble the salad:
+4. Assemble the salad and serve:

 In a serving bowl, toss the cooled noodles with the prepared vegetables.